yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

 * [Docker](https://www.docker.com) 20 or later.
 * [Docker Compose](https://docs.docker.com/compose/install/) 1.29 or later.
-* An [OpenAI API key](https://platform.openai.com/docs/overview).
+* An [OpenAI API key](https://platform.openai.com/docs/introduction).
 Without the API key, the application will revert to performing full-text searches over the movie catalog, instead of vector similarity searches.
 Note that the full-text search capability is significantly less advanced.

-{{< header Level="2" >}}Start PostgreSQL With pgvector{{< /header >}}
+## Start PostgreSQL with pgvector

 The pgvector extension transforms PostgreSQL into a vector database, capable of storing and accessing vectorized data.
-The movie recommendations service utilizes pgvector to provide users with highly relevant recommendations based on their input.
+The movie recommendations service uses pgvector to provide users with highly relevant recommendations based on their input.

 Follow these steps to start a PostgreSQL instance with pgvector and enable the extension: